-- 1. 14 days after the statement of claim is served on the defendant in Singapore; or - 2.
+- i.
+14 days after the statement of claim is served on the defendant in Singapore; or - ii.
 21 days after the statement of claim is served on the defendant outside of Singapore.

-Pursuant to Order 6, rule 7(7) of the ROC 2021, the claimant may apply for judgment in default of defence against a defendant that fails to serve a defence within:
+Pursuant to Order 6, rule 7(1) and (2) read with rule 7(7) of the ROC 2021, the claimant may apply for judgment in default of defence against a defendant that fails to serve a defence within:

-- 1. 21 days after the statement of claim is served on the defendant in Singapore; or - 2.
-5 weeks after if statement of claim is served on the defendant outside of Singapore.
+- i.
+21 days after the statement of claim is served on the defendant in Singapore; or - ii.
+5 weeks after the statement of claim is served on the defendant outside of Singapore.